 No matter what kind of earthwork site you’re on, you probably have stockpiles at some point during the job.
 Sometimes it’s necessary to remove stockpiles from a surface to get more accurate calculations depending on what information you need.

-“While every effort is made to push the layer of dirt off before work starts again the following day, the extra layers of material added to cells lead to inaccurate monthly for progress reporting,” noted Smith.
+“While every effort is made to push the layer of dirt off before work starts again the following day, the extra layers of material added to cells lead to inaccurate monthly progress reporting,” noted Smith